“What’s your greatest strength?” is an often-used job interview question and is frequently paired with the greatest-weakness question.

 Particularly for customer service and other customer-facing jobs, this one is a strength that employers love.

 (Strength) “I enjoy interacting with people and helping them solve problems, both on the phone and also via email or electronic chatting/messaging.”

-(Proof) "I've been an online customer service representative for over 5 years, and I really enjoy interacting with people across the globe.
-My employer has a high standard for customer satisfaction, and I've been trained to defuse really angry people so they can be helped and, in fact, satisfied with our services.
-We are measured both on how satisfied people are after they've spoken with us, and also if they purchase additional products and services as a result of our interactions.
-I'm proud to say that I am usually among the leaders in our group, and have received at least one service rep of the month award every year."
+(Proof) “I’ve been an online customer service representative for over 5 years, and I really enjoy interacting with people.
+We are measured both on how satisfied people are after they’ve spoken with us, and also if they purchase additional products and services as a result of our interactions.
+I’m proud to say that I am usually among the leaders in our group, and have received at least two service rep of the month awards

 Hopefully, your actions before, during, and after the interview demonstrate this strength.

 This strength is obviously very important for management jobs and project/team leadership positions.